patcrosley/mta_subway_data_lake/readme.md

   - **Window functions** for calculating additional metrics.
 - **Data stored in Delta managed tables** within the mta_gold schema, ensuring full control and consistency.
 - **Consumption-ready data**, optimized for fast querying and reporting by business users.

+## Load Strategy

+The data loading process follows best practices to ensure efficiency and accuracy across different table types:

+**Incremental load** for fact tables:

+- New records are appended based on the latest ingestion timestamp or unique keys.
+- Ensures efficient processing without duplicating historical data.

+**Truncate-load** for dimension and lookup tables:
+- Old data is completely replaced with a fresh dataset.
+- Guarantees up-to-date reference data, preventing inconsistencies caused by slowly changing dimensions.

+## Orchestration

+Data workflows are orchestrated using **Azure Data Factory** (ADF) to automate and manage data movement across the Medallion architecture.
+ADF handles:
+- **Ingestion**: Fetching raw data from ADLS Gen2 into the Bronze layer.
+- **Transformation Execution**: Triggering Databricks notebooks to process data into Silver and Gold layers.
+- **Load Management**:
+  - Incremental loading for fact tables.
+  - Truncate-load for dimension and lookup tables.
+- **Scheduling & Monitoring**: Automating pipeline execution and tracking data flow.

+ADF ensures **efficient, scalable, and automated** data processing across the entire pipeline.

 ## Project Stucture
 - 📂 bronze/ → Raw data ingestion from sources like CSV, JSON, XML